Brett-Tanner/Journal/2024/May_24.md

 ### Event Site

+- Invoice calc refactor
+  - Extract cost calculation into a concern
+    - Returns an object containing all the cost info
+  - Extract PDF generation into a concern
+    - [] Refactor to use the cost info object
+  - Extract summary generation into a concern
+    - [] Refactor to use a cost info object
 - [] Need to add event summary stats to the charts
 - [] Login isn't showing an error when it fails
+- [] Refactor the Event#show page and move it to Invoice#new
+- [] Use SQ for Devise & transactional emails

 #### In-office tasks

-- IP lock SM accounts
-  - [] Add fields for Admins to add allowed_ips to SM accounts
-- Extras if I have time
-  - [] Install SolidQueue and use it for emails
-  - [] Maybe finish the invoice calc rewrite if I have extra time
-  - [] Refactor the Event#show page and move it to Invoice#new
 - [] Run migrations for User.allowed_ips & SolidQueue
+- [] Push a version with Puma managing SQ
 - [] Add IPs from the sheet for each SM account

 ##### Testing